ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/_example-learning-path/setup.md

 pagefind --site "public" --output-subdir ../static/pagefind
 ```

-Refer to the script `hugo-server.sh` at the top of the repository.
-If you have `pagefind` installed on your computer you can run the script to create the search index and start the server.
+If you have `pagefind` installed on your computer, or if your computer is supported by one of the `pagefind` in the `bin/` directory, then you can run the `hugo-server.sh` script, located at the top of the repository, to create the search index and start the server.
+If no suitable `pagefind` is available for your computer, the server will still be launched, without the search index though.

-There are also executables for Pagefind in the `bin/` directory.

 | Pagefind executable                        | OS                      |
 | ------------------------------------------ | ------------------------|